-In this work we presented a powerful regression mixture model, where each mixture component is a multi-kernel RVM regression model.
+In this work, we presented a powerful regression mixture model, where each mixture component is a multi-kernel RVM regression model.
 The model is very general and can be used to cluster a set of multidimensional functions, where each function is represented by a set of input-target pairs.
 The key aspect of the proposed technique lies on the employment of RVMs as components and the exploitation of its superior regression performance to model the data of each latent class.
 We have also presented a weighted multi-kernel scheme for composing the kernel matrix of each component that offers better fitting capabilities.
 Learning in the proposed sparse regression mixture model is achieved in terms of a maximum a posteriori (MAP) framework that allows the EM algorithm to be effectively used for estimating the model parameters.
-This has the advantage of establishing update rules in closed form during the M-step and thus data fitting is computationally efficient.
+This has the advantage of establishing update rules in closed form during the M-step, and thus, data fitting is computationally efficient.
 An incremental learning strategy has also been presented that makes the construction of the sparse regression mixture model independent of parameter initialization.
-Finally, we have considered the BIC criterion for choosing the number of components in the regression mixture model and thus estimating the structure of the model.
-Clustering experiments on several datasets using simulated functional data, time-series and trajectories, demonstrated the ability of the proposed MKRVM mixture to achieve improved clustering performance and robustness compared to other typical regression models.
+Finally, we have considered the BIC criterion for choosing the number of components in the regression mixture model, and thus estimating the structure of the model.
+Clustering experiments on several datasets using simulated functional data, time-series and trajectories, demonstrated the ability of the proposed MKRVM mixture to achieve improved clustering performance and robustness compared with other typical regression models.

-We are planning to study the performance of the proposed methodology in computer vision applications, such as visual tracking problems and object detection in a video surveillance domain (Alon et al., 2003; Williams et al., 2005; Antonini and Thiran, 2006).
-Another future research direction is to examine the possibility of applying alternative types of sparse priors (Schmolck and Everson, 2007; Seeger, 2008).
+We are planning to study the performance of the proposed methodology in computer vision applications, such as visual tracking problems and object detection in a video surveillance domain [1,2,35].
+Another future research direction is to examine the possibility of applying alternative types of sparse priors [25,27].
 Furthermore, instead of using BIC for model selection, the fully Bayesian mixture of multi-kernel RVMs could be defined and trained providing an alternative methodology for the estimation of the number of clusters.

-Acknowledgments

-- This paper substantially improves and extends our previous work presented in (Blekas and Likas, 2012). - This manuscript is dedicated to the memory of our friend and colleague Professor Nikolaos P. Galatsanos who contributed significantly to the research and preparation of this work.
+Acknowledgments This paper substantially improves and extends our previous work presented in [4].
+This manuscript is dedicated to the memory of our friend and colleague Professor Nikolaos P. Galatsanos who contributed significantly to the research and preparation of this work.